bearstech/django-signature/README.rst

 Application to generate x509 certificates and sign models

-Alpha : not really for production use
+Beta : not really for production use

 Features :
 ----------

+ - PKI :
- - Generate (or load) RSA keys and store them in Django models
+    + Generate (or load) RSA keys and store them in Django models
- - Generate x509 certificates and store them in Django models
+    + Generate x509 certificates and store them in Django models
- - Load x509 certificat and find relations with other Certificates and Keys
+    + Load x509 certificat and find relations with other Certificates and Keys
- - Generate (or load) x509 Requests and store them in Django models
+    + Generate (or load) x509 Requests and store them in Django models
- - Generate self-signed x509 for root CA
+    + Generate self-signed x509 for root CA
- - Verify certificate chain (without crl)
+    + Verify certificate chain (with CRLs)
- - Sign Requests
+    + Sign Certificate Requests
+ - Digital signature
- - Sign/verify text
+    + Sign/verify text with PKCS#7 standard
- - Sign/verify simple models
+    + Sign/verify simple modelswith PKCS#7 standard
- - Support FileField (with sha512 digest)
+    + Support FileField (with sha512 digest)
+ - Good test coverage

 Todo :
 ------

  - Sign complex models
  - Generate indexes with OpenSSL.generate_index()
+ - Improve configuration
  - ... and much more

 Examples :